-New environmental objectives were established at the start of 2023.
-The objectives were: install additional boreholes for groundwater monitoring and incorporate into the groundwater protection program, investigate options for reducing greenhouse gas emissions, and continue waste management initiatives to reduce the inventory of contaminated combustible material (CCM) and accumulated packaged waste.
-These activities were completed in 2023.
+New environmental objectives were established at the start of 2024.
+The objectives were: continue waste management initiatives to reduce the inventory of contaminated combustible material (CCM) and accumulated packaged waste.
+Storm water management, a study was completed to ensure all rainwater and snow melt could be contained in our storm water lagoon These activities were completed in 2024.